stevedonovan/moi/readme.md

 `moi` came about from a need to manage private networks of embedded Linux devices.
 We were already using MQTT with Mosquitto for data passing, so it made sense to continue using it as the transport layer for a device management system.
+MQTT involes a broker where clients can _subscribe_ to topics, and _publish_ values to topics.
+The actual payload contents can be anything.
+In the case of `moi`, we publish queries to a topic which all the remotes are listening to; queries consist of a _filter_ and a _command_ expressed in JSON.
+They then respond with a JSON result.

 We had been investigating Salt Stack in a similar context, and `moi` is in some ways a reaction to Salt: small, focussed, assuming that the remote